jaideeepballani/avm-real-estate-model/README.md

 - Incorporate ensemble meta-learners and advanced feature engineering for improved accuracy.
 - Serve predictions using an API
 - Web interface to interact with AVM and generate predictions

+### References
+- Accumulated Local Effects(ALE) Plots were used to demonstrate and explain how the features influenced the predictions of our base models.
+To know more about it, please refer to this link: https://christophm.github.io/interpretable-ml-book/ale.html

 ---